nes-lab/shepherd-tools/shepherd_core/README.md

 - decode waveforms (gpio-state & timestamp) to UART
 - create an inventory (for deployed versions of software, hardware)

-See [examples](https://github.com/orgua/shepherd-datalib/tree/main/shepherd_core/examples) for more details and usage.
-Most functionality is showcased there.
+See [official documentation](https://orgua.github.io/shepherd) or [example scripts](https://github.com/orgua/shepherd-datalib/tree/main/shepherd_core/examples) for more details and usage.
+Most functionality is showcased in both.
 The [extra](https://github.com/orgua/shepherd-datalib/tree/main/shepherd_core/extra)-directory holds data-generators relevant for the testbed.
 Notably is a [trafficbench](https://github.com/orgua/TrafficBench)-experiment that's used to derive the link-matrix of the testbed-nodes.

-For learning more about the file-structure you can consult the [official documentation](https://orgua.github.io/shepherd/user/data_format)

 ### Compatibility